triitium/BLE_SQLAcquisition/README.md

 ## Usage Notes

-- The service retries automatically if the ESP32 disconnects or is unavailable.
+- The service retries automatically if the ESP32 disconnects or is unavailable
-- All collected datasets (e.g., 3648 datapoints) are inserted into the `PG_TABLE`.
+- All collected datasets (e.g., 3648 datapoints) are inserted into the `PG_TABLE`
-- Values are parsed according to `VALUE_BYTE_SIZE` (1, 2, or 4 bytes).
+- Values are parsed according to `VALUE_BYTE_SIZE` (1, 2, or 4 bytes)

 ---